-The immense progress that humanity has known during the last 2 centuries would never have happened without the discovery of a remarkable source of energy.
-This source is that from the combustion of fossil fuels.
-It has many advantages: inexpensive, highly energy efficient and above all abundant and easily usable (transport facilities in particular)
+The immense progress that humanity has known during the last 2 centuries would never have taken place without the discovery of a remarkable source of energy.
+This source is that resulting from the combustion of fossil fuels.
+It has many advantages: inexpensive, highly energetic and above all abundant and easily exploitable (transport facilities in particular)

-Thus, fossil fuels have contributed immensely to improving the productivity of industries and the comfort of Western populations.
-They also allowed the birth of new very active chemical activity sectors and led to the development of unimaginable and inconceivable products or processes without petroleum.
+Thus, fossil energies have greatly contributed to improving the productivity of industries and the comfort of Western populations.
+They also allowed the birth of new sectors of very active chemical activities and led to the development of unimaginable and inconceivable products or processes without petroleum.

 Development and progress are intimately linked to the use of these fossil fuels.
-So that today, no industrialized country can do without oil, the most common form of fossil fuels and very aptly called black gold.
+So much so that today, no industrialized country can do without oil, the most common form of fossil fuels and aptly called black gold.

-The whole world economy is based on the use of petroleum and all industrial processes use this form of energy directly or indirectly.
-Nuclear and natural gas represent interesting energy alternatives on certain points but they could not completely replace oil.
-Transport, for example, will still use petroleum for a few tens of years (directly or indirectly)
+The entire world economy is based on the use of petroleum and all industrial processes directly or indirectly use this form of energy.
+Nuclear power and natural gas represent interesting energy alternatives on certain points but they could not completely replace oil.
+Transport, for example, will still use oil for a few decades (directly or indirectly)

-Obviously, given industrial and demographic developments, world energy consumption is constantly increasing.
-Thus if annual world consumption was 2 Gtoe (Gigatonnes oil equivalent) in 1950, it is currently around 8 Gtoe.
-Experts from the World Energy Council estimate that it will be between 10 and 15 Gtp in 2020.
+Obviously, taking into account industrial and demographic developments, world energy consumption is constantly increasing.
+Thus, if annual world consumption was 2 Gtep (Gigatonnes oil equivalent) in 1950, it is currently around 8 Gtep.
+Specialists from the World Energy Council estimate that it will be between 10 and 15 Gtp in 2020.

-Note: 1 Gtep = 1 Billion tonnes of oil equivalent = 4 exajoules (4 × 10 ^ 16 Joules) = 40 million billion joules = approximately 10 million billion calories.
+Note: 1 Gtep = 1 Billion tonnes of oil equivalent = 4 exajoules (4 × 10 ^ 16 Joules) = 40 million billion joules = 10 million billion calories approximately.

 2 uses oil

-The energy oil: it is petroleum whose combustion provides thermal energy.
+The energy oil: it is petroleum, the combustion of which provides thermal energy.
 This energy can be converted into mechanical energy in heat engines (reciprocating, gas turbine, etc.).
-Without exception, these engines require, according to their technology, a preliminary refining of petroleum, to obtain a lighter compound than crude petroleum.
+With some exceptions, these engines require, depending on their technology, a preliminary refining of petroleum, in order to obtain a compound that is lighter than crude petroleum.

 Energy oil represents about 85% of the mass of oil consumed.

-The process oil: these are petroleum products derived from chemical processes.
+The process oil: these are products derived from petroleum by chemical processes.
 These products are innumerable and affect almost all areas of human activity.
-These fields of activity which absolutely cannot do without petroleum and their products are omnipresent in our daily life.
-As proof: look around and remove everything that has not been achieved thanks to petroleum: almost all plastics, printing inks, paints… without this petroleum process everything would become very empty and our daily landscape would be very different…
+These fields of activity which absolutely cannot do without oil and their products are omnipresent in our daily life.
+As proof: look around you and remove everything that has not been achieved with oil: almost all plastics, printing inks, paints ... without this oil process everything would become empty and our daily landscape would be very different ...

 Process oil represents approximately 15% of the mass of oil consumed, but some products are heavy residues from oil refining.